IoTPanic/pixelpusher/README.md

 In order to authenticate with the client, a 256-bit token is assigned to a client which will also be used to check integrity of lighting packets.
 This token is valid for thirty days which is obtained through a basic login.

+Once a token is obtained by the client through the basic login mechanism.
+This token should be inserted into the Authorization header of the request following "bearer".
+Assuming the token is valid, the request will go through as it is meant to be, however if the token is invalid then a `401 Unauthorized` will be returned.

 ### Paths

 Within the path, there is a consistent mention of ID and PID, with the ID being a SQL database ID that resource and the PID being a project ID.
 The project ID is included to ensure that any client state is at least on the same project state as the server to ensure correctness in queries and mutations.

+#### /api/version

+*GET*

+Returns basic versioning info to ensure that the server is the same or similar version that the client expects.

 #### /api/users